DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/usecase_definitions.md

 # Usecase Definitions in AaC

-One of AaC's goal is to allow for a system to be modeled in a way that various disciplined users would be able to understand and implement the model for their contribution to the system.
-One of the system model aspects captured within AaC is the behavior of the system, which has a rootkey of `usecase`.
+One of AaC's goals is to allow for a system to be modeled in a way that various disciplined users are able to understand and implement the model for their area of responsibility in the overall system.
+One of the system model aspects captured within AaC is the behavior of the system, which has a root key of `usecase`.
 The `usecase` describes a system behavior, who is involved with the system behavior, and outlines the steps for achieving the described system behavior.

 ## Utilizing Usecase Definitions